5 of the Best Solar Landscape / Garden Lights

 String lights in combination with other illumination will make your outdoor space warm, inviting and magical at night.
 These are some of the best solar string lights for the garden, but there are many other shapes sizes and options out there too.

-Stake Lights: Solar garden illumination just about anywhere
+4) Stake Lights: Solar garden illumination along any path

-These lights by Moonrays are great for a number of reasons.
+.
 First off, they're among the most inexpensive solar powered stake landscape lights you can find.
 Secondly, they're made out of a plastic housing, so you don't have to worry about rust or metal degradation.
 (Though the black plastic may fade in the sun over time).
+These lights by Moonrays are my top choice for a number of reasons

 As with most lights of this type, this set of Moonrays lamps utilizes LED bulbs, so they're bright, clear and long lasting.
 The whole housing is built to withstand the elements, and you can place them anywhere.
 They should last pretty well in rain or shine.